A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Who is eligible for Medicaid in Minnesota?

-In addition to the aged, blind, and disabled populations, residents who meet the below requirements are eligible for Medical Assistance, which is the name of Minnesota’s Medicaid program:1 (Note that the following eligibility limits include a built-in 5% income disregard that’s used for Medicaid eligibility determination for these populations.)
+In addition to aged, blind, and disabled people with limited financial means, residents who meet the following requirements are eligible for Medical Assistance, which is the name of Minnesota’s Medicaid program:1 (Note that the following eligibility limits include a built-in 5% income disregard that’s used for Medicaid eligibility determination for these populations.)2

-• Pregnant women with household incomes up to 283% of poverty (coverage for the mother continues for 12 months after the baby is born)
+• Pregnant women with household incomes up to 283% of poverty (coverage for the mother continues for 12 months after the baby is born)4

 • Children 0-2 in households with income up to 288% of poverty.